Overview

 - Our team will work with you to find an appropriate solution

-Here’s an example of how to properly handle rate limit responses in Python:Tips for High-Volume Applications
+Here’s an example of how to properly handle rate limit responses in Python.
+It honorsRetry-After when the server provides it and falls back to exponential backoff with jitter otherwise:

 If you’re building a high-volume application:- Design for webhooks from the start: Don’t rely on polling for data updates